openhab/openhab-docs/configuration/items.md

 Number Livingroom_Temperature "Temperature [%.1f °C]"
 ```

-If no state presentation and no square brackets are given, the Item will not provide a textual presentation of it's internal state (i.e. in UIs no state is shown).
+If no state presentation and no square brackets are given, the Item will not provide a textual presentation of its internal state (i.e. in UIs no state is shown).
 This is often meaningful when an Item is presented by a non-textual UI elements like a switch or a diagram.

 Formatting of the presentation is done applying [Java formatter class syntax](http://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html#syntax).